Jean Gilpin

-Jean Gilpin (born c.
-1950) is an English actress.
+Jean Gilpin (born 9 August 1950) is a British actress who has appeared in over 200 film, television, and video game projects.
+Primarily known for her extensive career in voice acting and ADR (Automated Dialogue Replacement), she has voiced major characters in high-profile franchises such as The Elder Scrolls, Dragon Age, Age of Mythology, and Final Fantasy.

 Early life

-Gilpin was born c.
-1950 in London.
+Born in London, Gilpin grew up in a bicultural environment because of her father's career.
 Her father worked for the United Nations and she thus lived in various locations while growing up, such as China, Cuba, France, Switzerland, Thailand, the Congo, the U.S. (specifically New York City), and Zambia.
 She attended schools in England, France, Switzerland, and Thailand.
 She gained a BA in Drama and English from Bristol University before training at the Drama Centre London.